pm100/db65/README.md

  Note that you may need to enclose the whole expression in quotes so that it doesnt look like command arguments to the line parser

+expression evaluator uses the excellent evalexpr crate https://github.com/ISibboI/evalexpr.
+The docs https://docs.rs/evalexpr/latest/evalexpr/  show all the operators and functions that can be used.
+Of note

+- bitand, bitor....
+- if
+- shl, shr

 ### quit